giri4it/datakernel/docs/docs/tutorial/launchers.md

 Launchers are basically full featured applications.
 They use ServiceGraph to properly boot your application with all services and Google Guice to inject dependencies.

-For some standard cases (HttpServer, RpcServer, RemoteFsServer, etc...) there are number of predefined launchers for you to use.
+For some standard cases (HttpServer, RpcServer, RemoteFsServer, etc...) there is a variety of predefined launchers for you to use.

 ## What you will need: